Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 - Spread awareness of your mission and vision

-- Launch fundraising campaigns and collect donations
+- Launch online fundraising campaigns and collect donations

 - Promote your events and get attendees registered